Hill Leads Mississippi State Past Southern Miss 38-15

 Mississippi State was efficient in the first half on offense and held a 21-0 lead at halftime.
 Quarterback Tommy Stevens opened the game a perfect 9 of 9 passing before being injured late in the second quarter.
 Stevens had touchdown passes to Osirus Mitchell and Stephen Guidry before exiting the game.

-Abraham finished 16 of 26 passing for 234 yards with two touchdowns and two interceptions.
+Abraham finished 16-of-26 passing for 234 yards with two touchdowns and two interceptions.
+Mitchell led the Eagles with five catches for 94 yards and one touchdown.

 Southern Miss struggled to exhibit any kind of running game for the second straight outing.
 The Golden Eagles collected just 95 yards rushing in the opener against Alcorn State and managed just 110 yards rushing on Saturday.